OHDSI/StudyProtocolSandbox/themis/extras/notes.md

 where e.analysis_id in (1807)
-  and 1.0*count_value/denom <= 1.0 --measurements with just one major unit are excluded to minimize the sharing and 1.0*count_value/denom >= 0.02 --smaller ratio rows are not included in the extract and e.stratum_2 <> '0' --exclude data where unit is not mapped to a formal concept and s.denom > 500 --minumum number of rows for a test to be included, tweak this up to reduce the size of shared data order by e.stratum_1, count_value desc
+  and 1.0*count_value/denom <= 1.0 --measurements with just one major unit are excluded to minimize the sharing and 1.0*count_value/denom >= 0.02 --smaller ratio rows are not included in the extract --and e.stratum_2 <> '0' --exclude data where unit is not mapped to a formal concept and s.denom > 500 --minumum number of rows for a test to be included, tweak this up to reduce the size of shared data order by e.stratum_1, count_value desc
 ;
 ```

-### units-limited

-This SQL is not required if you executed the units-larger SQL.
-The limited code is nearly a watered down version of the larger query above.
-Email the study PI if you need the limited SQL.
-Sites are encouraged to run the units-larger SQL extract.

 ### Unit Results

 Units poster at 2017 OHDSI symposium: http://www.ohdsi.org/web/wiki/lib/exe/fetch.php?media=resources:huser-2017-ohdsi-symp-units.pdf

 # General notes